XiaoshiZ/ysmiles.com/_posts/2017-03-02-Zero-Dimensional-Organic-Tin-Halide-Perovskites.md

 **Anyway I have raw data, and keep every email in record in which I sent the data to the group members.**

 #### My version of Fig.3B as well as some lines with raw data
-**This part has been removed due to the request fromn original lab.**
+**This part has been removed due to the request from my previous lab.**

 #### My version of Fig.3D as well as some lines with raw data
-**This part has been removed due to the request fromn original lab.**
+**This part has been removed due to the request from my previous lab.**

 I think the extend Fig. 10 data should also collected by me.
 And nomalized output is totally meanningless.

 ### Emails
 Just post the real emails here witout judgement about any words.

-**This part has been removed due to the request fromn original lab.**
+**This part has been removed due to the request from my previous lab.**

 [paperlink]: https://arxiv.org/abs/1702.07200